barteljan/VISPER/README.md

 from a [PresenterFeature](#wireframe) before presenting a ViewController.
 It gives them the possibillity to enrich that stupid thing with some data bindings and behaviour before it is actually presented.

-An next great challenge is controlling the state of your application.
+The next great challenge is controlling the state of your application.
 VISPER decides to do that in the interactor layer and supports you with an [Redux-Architecture](#visper-redux) to manage your appstate and it's state transitions.

 You can trigger state change in an presenter by submitting an [Action](#changing-state) to an [ActionDispatcher](#changing-state) and observe